The Renewable Energy Center:

 the energy consumed on this planet each year, the challenge has been capturing, storing, and distributing this energy into a usable fuel.

-Grass energy - perennial grasses, and particularly Switchgrass, prairie corde grass, hay and other grasses collect and store that energy more efficiently than any other system yet devised.
+Grass energy - specifically perennial grasses, and particularly switchgrass, miscanthus, reed canarygrass, prairie cordgrass, vetiver, mulch hay, wheat straw and other grasses collect and store that energy more efficiently than any other system yet devised.
 This is nature at its best.
 Grass energy crops are an integral component of the country's renewable energy solution.

 The use of these particular plants as a source of energy allows for a truly closed-loop, sustainable system.
-Warm season native grasses are harvested using conventional equipment Co fired by the bale at Electrical Generating Plants or turned into a solid fuel.
+Warm and cool season grasses are harvested using conventional equipment densifyed into solid fuels or absorbent bedding material.

 This solid fuel can be used to heat our homes, schools, public buildings, greenhouses, hospitals, and universities, or to help power our communities, all while doing so in an environmentally friendly manner.